-We are now using Visual Studio 2017 and Qt 5.10.1.
+We use Visual Studio 2017 and Qt 5.10.1.
 If you are upgrading from Visual Studio 2013 and Qt 5.6.2, do a clean uninstall of those versions before going through this guide.

-If you don’t have Community or Professional edition of Visual Studio 2017, download Visual Studio Community 2017.
+If you don’t have the Community or Professional edition of Visual Studio 2017:

 Note: Installing the Sources is optional but recommended if you have room for them (~2GB).

-Run Command Prompt from Start and run the following commands:
+Run Command Prompt from Start.
+Type and run the following commands:

 cd "%HIFI_DIR%" mkdir build cd build cmake .. -G "Visual Studio 15 Win64"

-%HIFI_DIR% is the directory for the hifi repository.
+%HIFI_DIR% is the directory for the High Fidelity repository.

-In Visual Studio, right+click "interface" under the Apps folder in Solution Explorer and select "Set as Startup Project".
-Run from the menu bar Debug > Start Debugging.
+In Visual Studio, right-click "Interface" under the Apps folder in Solution Explorer and select "Set as Startup Project".
+Run Debug > Start Debugging from the menu bar.

 Now, you should have a full build of High Fidelity and be able to run the Interface using Visual Studio.
-Please check our documentation for more information regarding the programming workflow.
+Please check our documentation for more information on the programming workflow.

 If you face any problems once you start trying to generate build files using CMake, there are couple of things you could try to solve any issues.

 VCPKG_ROOTenvironment variable is set and pointing to the correct location.
 Verify that the file